 Can you eat shellfish?
 Oysters and mussels would take care of all your sea-related needs, if you can tolerate them.
 Canned, smoked oysters are pretty mild, and I’m of the opinion that oysters are the most nutritious of the edible sea creatures.
-Hopefully you can keep them down.
+Hopefully, you can keep them down.

-If not, exclusively eating grass-fed meats, pastured eggs (which have a decent amount of omega-3s, believe it or not), and supplementing with a high quality fish oil will get you on your way.
+If not, exclusively eating grass-fed meats, pastured eggs (which have a decent amount of omega-3s, believe it or not), and supplementing with a high-quality fish oil will get you on your way.
 I would also try incorporating some seaweed a couple days a week, if only for the iodine (which can be tough to obtain if you’re abstaining from seafood).
 A good way to do it is to add pieces of kelp/kombu to soups or cooking bone broth.
 I don’t find it influences the flavor too much, but it definitely influences the nutritional content of the dish.
 Seaweed salad, the kind you find in Japanese or Korean cuisine, is also great.

 I’m a vegetarian for ethical reasons.
 Is it possible to go Primal and not eat meat?

-Yes, though it wouldn’t be ideal.
-You’ll have to really like eggs and dairy, but it can certainly be done.
-Just make sure the dairy and eggs you eat are of the utmost quality.
+As long as you’re avoiding grains, refined sugar, and processed seed oils—and liberally eating the high-quality animal products you do feel comfortable consuming—it can be done.
+Hopefully you really like eggs and dairy.
+Make sure the dairy and eggs you eat are of the utmost quality.
 Get eggs with dark orange yolks from pastured hens who ate grass, weeds, and bugs.
-Get dairy from cows, goats, or sheep who ate grass; preferably, it’ll be raw.
+Get dairy from cows, goats, or sheep who ate grass.
 Include some fermented dairy in there as well.
-As long as you’re avoiding grains, refined sugar, and processed seed oils and liberally eating high quality animal products, it can be done.
 A quality whey protein may also help with protein needs.